swapnilkenjale574-gif/Retail-Performance-Snapshot--Big-Bazaar-/README.md

 * **Discount Optimization:** Discovered that discounts above a specific threshold do not significantly boost unit volume but heavily erode net profits.

 ---
-*Developed as a portfolio project to demonstrate proficiency in Retail Business Intelligence, data warehousing principles, and Excel/Power Query data pipeline management.*